05 June 2023

 - Look at the processes holistically – not as a collection of bugs or problems but as a development process that went wrong and needs permanent reforms.

-- The app may have some very simple shortcomings.
+- Look for both big and easy optimization opportunities.
+The app may have some very simple shortcomings.
 Don’t assume that even the simplest things are definitely done right.
-There may be many easy optimization wins to score.
+There may be many easy optimizations wins to score.

-- Measure the improvements before and after by using specialized DevOps/QA analytics tools.
+- Measure the improvements before and after using specialized DevOps/QA analytics tools.